-where $J$ is the cross-entropy loss function, and ${f_t \left( {{\mathbf{x}}_n^t} \right)}$ is the conditional probability that the CNN assigns $\mathbf{x}_n^t$ to label $\mathbf{y}_n^t$.
-We will not describe how to compute the convolutional layers since these layers can learn transferable features \cite{cite:NIPS14CNN} and we will simply share the network parameters of these layers across different tasks, without explicitly modeling the task relationships in these layers.
-To benefit from pre-training and fine-tuning, we copy these layers from a model pre-trained from ImageNet 2012 \cite{cite:NIPS14CNN,cite:MM14Caffe}, and fine-tune all the $conv1$--$conv5$ layers.
+where $J$ is the cross-entropy loss function, and ${f_t \left( {{\mathbf{x}}_n^t} \right)}$ is the conditional probability that CNN assigns $\mathbf{x}_n^t$ to label $\mathbf{y}_n^t$.
+We will not describe how to compute the convolutional layers since these layers can learn transferable features in general \cite{cite:NIPS14CNN,cite:ICML15DAN}, and we will simply share the network parameters of these layers across different tasks, without explicitly modeling the relationships of features and tasks in these layers.
+To benefit from pre-training and fine-tuning as most deep learning work, we copy these layers from a model pre-trained on ImageNet 2012 \cite{cite:NIPS14CNN}, and fine-tune all $conv1$--$conv5$ layers.

-As revealed by the latest literature findings \cite{cite:NIPS14CNN}, the deep features in standard CNNs must eventually transition from general to specific along the network, and the feature transferability decreases while the task discrepancy increases, making the features in higher layers $fc7$--$fc8$ unsafely transferable across different tasks.
+As revealed by the recent literature findings \cite{cite:NIPS14CNN}, the deep features in standard CNNs must eventually transition from general to specific along the network, and the feature transferability decreases while the task discrepancy increases, making the features in higher layers $fc7$--$fc8$ unsafely transferable across different tasks.
 In other words, the $fc$ layers are tailored to their original task at the expense of degraded performance on the target task, which may deteriorate multi-task learning based on deep neural networks.
-Most previous methods generally assume that the multiple tasks can be well correlated given the shared representation learned by the feature layers $conv1$--$fc7$ of the deep neural network \cite{cite:JMLR11MTLNLP,cite:NIPS13DMTL,cite:CVPR14MSDL,cite:ECCV14DMTL,cite:ICLR17MTLTF}.
-However, it may be vulnerable if different tasks are not well correlated in the deep features, which is common as higher layers are not safely transferable and tasks may be dissimilar.
-Moreover, existing multi-task learning methods are natively designed for binary-class tasks.
-It remains an open problem to explore task relationships for multi-class classification in multi-task learning.
+Most previous methods generally assume that the multiple tasks can be well correlated given the shared representation learned by the feature layers $conv1$--$fc7$ of deep networks \cite{cite:NIPS13DMTL,cite:CVPR14MSDL,cite:ECCV14DMTL,cite:ICLR17MTLTF}.
+However, it may be vulnerable if different tasks are not well correlated under deep features, which is common as higher layers are not safely transferable and tasks may be dissimilar.
+Moreover, existing multi-task learning methods are natively designed for binary classification tasks, which are not good choices as deep networks mainly adopt multi-class softmax regression.
+It remains an open problem to explore the task relationships of multi-class classification for multi-task learning.